Is Relapse an Indicator of Treatment Failure?

 Is Relapse an Indicator of a Treatment Failure?

-If a person requires extended medical detoxification it’s important to realize that an individual may need additional time to complete all treatment goals before discharging from treatment services.
+An individual in treatment will need time additional time to complete all treatment goals before discharging from treatment services.
 It is always a good idea to stay on task during treatment and work hard to complete all assignments, tasks, goals, and objectives that are prepared in your treatment plan.
 A treatment plan is like a map that will guide you through the treatment process and keep you focused on the overall goal of treating your addiction to substances.

 Addiction to either alcohol or drugs is a disorder that impairs an individual biologically, psychologically, and socially.
 As a result of this impairment, the treatment will require addressing these three areas to recover from a substance use disorder.
 Leaving one of these three areas untreated will result in a person entering the relapse process and if the relapse process is not interrupted a person will return to alcohol or drugs.